 Question 3.
-Does the policy statement provide a clear explanation of scope?
-2 Rationale Understanding the scope of a policy is important to understand t breadth of a company's commitment to action on farm animal welfare. he Scoring Scope not specified 0 Geographic Not specified 0 scope Scope is limited to certain specified geographies 2 Scope is universal across all geographies 5 Species Not specified 0 covered Scope is limited to certain specified species 2 Scope is universal across all relevant species 5 Products Not specified 0 covered Scope is limited to own-brand products or ingredients (i.e. the policy does not apply to imported or other brand products) 2 Scope is universal across own brand, imported and other brand products 5 (Max Score 15) Explanatory Notes This question was only scored if marks had been awarded for Question 2, i.e. when the company had a published farm ania welfare policy.
-The sub-questions on geography, species and products were scored separately (i.e. companies could score up to 5 points i each of the three sub-questions, and the scores for each sub-question did not influence the scores awarded for the other si questions).
-The question acknowledges that policies can vary from market, across species and across product ranges.
-Companies were given credit if they clearly specified the limits to the application of their farm animal welfare policies.
-In some cases, companies used terms such as 'all animals' or products'.
-For the purposes of this assessment, we took this to mean that the policy had universal application (with respect animals and products respectively) and companies received points for these sub-questions.
-For companies involved in or using the products from finfish aquaculture, we have assumed that the corporate farm anim welfare policy also applied to finfish (i.e. the policy had univer application) unless the company stated otherwise.
-Where the was ambiguity, we highlighted this in our feedback to companies and we encouraged these companies to clarify whether their in ub- et to es 'all to 5 nal rsal ere unies farm animal welfare policy also applied to finfish and/or to product a specific policy for finfish.
-We defined finfish aquaculture as the breeding, rearing and harvesting of aquatic vertebrates (i.e. cold blooded animals with a bony or cartilaginous skeleton and a segmented spinal column) in all types of water environments, including ponds, rivers, lakes and the ocean.
-We did not consider policies for finfish that focused on conservation or sustainable fishing, unless there was an explicit reference to animal welfare within these.
+Does the policy statement provide a clear explanation of scope?)
+Rationale Understanding the scope of a policy is important to understand the breadth of a company's commitment to action on farm animal welfare.
+Scoring Scope not specified 0 Geographic Not specified 0 scope Scope is limited to certain specified geographies 2 Scope is universal across all geographies 5 Species covered Not specified 0 Covered Scope is limited to certain specified species 2 Scope is universal across all relevant species 5 Products covered Not specified 0 Covered Scope is limited to own-brand products or ingredients (i.e. the policy does not apply to imported or other brand products) 2 Scope is universal across own brand, imported and other brand products 5 (Max Score 15) Explanatory Notes This question was only scored if marks had been awarded for Question 2, i.e. when the company had a published farm animal welfare policy.
+The sub-questions on geography, species and products were scored separately (i.e. companies could score up to 5 points in each of the three sub-questions, and the scores for each sub-question did not influence the scores awarded for the other sub-questions).

+- The question acknowledges that policies can vary from market to market, across species and across product ranges.
+Companies were given credit if they clearly specified the limits to the application of their farm animal welfare policies. - In some cases, companies used terms such as 'all animals' or 'all products'.
+For the purposes of this assessment, we took this to mean that the policy had universal application (with respect to animals and products respectively) and companies received 5 points for these sub-questions. - For companies involved in or using the products from finfish aquaculture, we have assumed that the corporate farm animal welfare policy also applied to finfish (i.e. the policy had universal application) unless the company stated otherwise.
+Where there was ambiguity, we highlighted this in our feedback to companies and we encouraged these companies to clarify whether their farm animal welfare policy also applied to finfish and/or to product a specific policy for finfish. - We defined finfish aquaculture as the breeding, rearing and harvesting of aquatic vertebrates (i.e. cold blooded animals with a bony or cartilaginous skeleton and a segmented spinal column) in all types of water environments, including ponds, rivers, lakes and the ocean. - We did not consider policies for finfish that focused on conservation or sustainable fishing, unless there was an explicit reference to animal welfare within these.